 The primary government organization with federal oversight is the USEPA.
 Additionally, various State environmental agencies have disciplinary power and oversight.
 For instance, the Air Resources Board and Department of Toxic Substances Control in California, or the Commission on Environmental Quality in Texas.
 Similarly, local environmental agencies additionally have regulatory oversight power within their jurisdiction.
 For example, the Department of Public Health in Los Angeles County, or the Department of Environmental Health in Riverside County.

 Non-Bureaucratic Environmental Compliance Audit

 A non-bureaucratic environmental compliance audit is a professional service that doesn’t involve government orders or agency oversight.
-This professional service simply aids businesses and individuals who are handlers and generates of hazardous waste, and are unaware of the environmental laws and standards that apply to them.
+This professional service simply aids businesses and individuals who are handlers and generators of hazardous waste and is unaware of the environmental laws and standards that apply to them.
 And these audits can apply to more than just the subjects of hazardous waste.
-Other subjects include worker health and safety plans, operations and maintenance programs, machine maintenance, records keeping, good house keeping, worker training and more.
+Other subjects include worker health and safety plans, operations and maintenance programs, machine maintenance, records keeping, good housekeeping, worker training and more.
 Environmental compliance audits can be “Programmatic” or “Global.”
 A Programmatic Environmental Compliance Audit bases itself on a specific type of concern, such as subsurface contamination.
 On the other hand, a Global Environmental Compliance Audit aims to address all possible types of environmental and safety violations.
 In seeking non-bureaucratic compliance services, a Global audit is typically the best recommendation.